-Policy Enforcement with Pre-Boot Authentication
+Standard Hard Disk with Pre-Boot Authentication

-The following process occurs after a Disk Encryption policy (encryption and pre-boot authentication) is assigned to a device:
+The following process occurs after a Disk Encryption policy (encryption and pre-boot authentication) is assigned to a device with standard hard disks:

 - 1. The next time the ZENworks Agent refreshes it receives the Disk Encryption policy. - 2.
 The ZENworks Full Disk Encryption Agent applies the policy to the device. - 3.
 The device reboots according to the disk encryption reboot setting in the policy.
 During the reboot, the following occurs: - A CheckDisk occurs if the Run Windows check disk with repair option is enabled in the policy.
+On Windows XP, the operation is performed if needed even if the option is not enabled in the policy. - A 100 MB ZENworks partition is created.
+This partition is used for storage of encryption files, the Emergency Recovery Information (ERI) file, and the ZENworks PBA Linux kernel. - The Disk Encryption drivers and the ZENworks PBA are initialized. - The user is prompted to log in to Windows.

-- A 500 MB ZENworks partition is created.
-This partition is used for storage of encryption files, the Emergency Recovery Information (ERI) file, and the ZENworks PBA Linux kernel. - The Disk Encryption drivers and the ZENworks PBA are initialized. - The user is prompted to log in to Windows. - 4.
-After successful Windows login, the device reboots according to the PBA reboot setting for the policy.
+- 4. After successful Windows login, the device reboots according to the PBA reboot setting for the policy.
 During the reboot, the following occurs: - If user capturing is enabled, the user receives an informational prompt and then the Windows login is displayed.
 When the user logs in (either with userID/password or smartcard), the ZENworks PBA captures the credentials.
 On subsequent reboots, the user is presented with the ZENworks PBA login and must provide the captured credentials. - If user capturing is not enabled, the user is prompted to enter credentials at the PBA login screen.
 The user must enter valid credentials for a PBA user or smartcard defined in the policy.
 If single-sign on is not enabled, the Windows login is then displayed and the user must enter valid Windows credentials to log in. - 5.
 After successful login, the target disk volumes, as specified in the policy, are encrypted.